Roubish/self_evaluating_ai_agent_system/README.md

 5. The reasoning evaluator checks the quality of the answer logic.
 6. The reviewer checks final output quality.
 7. The router either finishes or sends the answer back for revision.
-8. A final report is printed and saved in the logs folder.
+8. The app shows the tools used, saves the latest report, and keeps the last 5 query results in the Streamlit session history.

 ## Workflow